HMS Kingfisher (1770): Narragansett Bay

 On 7 February 1778, Kingfisher under Lieutenant Hugh Christian was stationed in the Sakonnet Passage to Narragansett Bay.
 On 30 May, Christian led the boats of the squadron, which were carrying a detachment of troops, in an attack on the saw mills on a creek near Taunton River.
 The attack was successful.

+On 18 March, 1778 she captured a sloop that was aground in Seaconnett Passage, Rhode Island.
+Unable to refloat her she was burned.